step-/JSON.awk/README.md

 JSON.awk is a self-contained, single-file program with no external dependencies.
 It is similar to [JSON.sh](https://github.com/dominictarr/JSON.sh), a JSON parser written in Bash -- retrieved on 2013-03-13 to form the basis for JSON.awk.
-Since then, the two projects have taken separate paths, so you will not find all of JSON.sh features in JSON.awk, and viceversa.
+Since then the projects have separated their development paths, each one adding new features that you will not find in the other.

 Features
 --------